iotaledger/iota-wiki/internal/learn/future/smart-contracts/02_VM-and-languages.md

 TinyGo code can be tested without compiling to Wasm, which means you can use the debugger to step through the code and inspect variables along the way.

-Both Rust and TinyGo use identical ways of IOTA Smart Contract programming.
-If you look at the [examples in the docs](https://wiki.iota.org/wasp/guide/rust_wasm/introduction) and switch code tabs you can see that very clearly.
+You can find many Wasm Smart Contracts examples [here in the code repository](https://github.com/iotaledger/wasp/tree/master/contracts/wasm).

 ## Ethereum VM (EVM)